Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_membrane_CHARMMff/README.md

     in the end.

     !!!
 Danger
-        Note that we used a smaller `fillratio=1.25` compared to the defult one (4.0).
+        Note that a smaller `fillratio=1.25` is used compared to the defult one (4.0).
+The use of a periodic boundary also allowed a somewhat small fill ratio (_i.e._, the ratio of the finite-difference box dimension over the solute dimension) of 1.25 to be used in these calculations ([ref](https://pubs.acs.org/doi/full/10.1021/acs.jctc.7b00382)).
 Be cautious when changing this parameter as its increase may lead to a considerable RAM usage (specially when running the program in parralel).
-        Just for your information, using the default `fillratio=4.0` in this relatively small system requieres as much as ~30GB per thread :exploding_head: and more time to finish the calculation.

 !!! note
     Once the calculation is done, you can analyze the results in `gmx_MMPBSA_ana` (if you didn't define `-nogui`).